Preceptors

 Sharon Jones, PharmD, BCPS

-Sharon Jones, PharmD, BCPS, is currently the Clinical Pharmacy Supervisor and Residency Program Director at St. Mary’s Medical Center.
+Sharon Jones, PharmD, BCPS, is currently the Clinical Pharmacy Supervisor at St. Mary’s Medical Center.
 She received her Bachelor of Science degree in Pharmacy at West Virginia University in 1981.
 She received her Doctor of Pharmacy degree from the University of Kentucky in 1999.
 She then completed a pharmacy practice residency with emphasis in critical care at the Grady Health System in Atlanta, GA.
 Dr. Jones is involved in several committees such as Pharmacy & Therapeutics, Critical Care Committee, Medication Safety Committee, Investigational Review Board, and Joint Commission Preparedness.
 Her practice interests included anti-thrombosis.
 Outside of work, Dr. Jones’ interests include riding dressage and field trials with her Labrador.

 Morgan Bridwell, PharmD, BCPS